 1 Take a resistance band and stand on the band while holding the bar with your hands.

-2. Roll the band onto your upper back and hold the bar while keeping your hands up to the side just like in the above video.
+2. Roll the band onto your upper back and hold the bar while keeping your hands up to the side, like in the above video.
 Keep your chest up and look straight.
 This will be your starting position.

 Recommended reps – 10-12

 This is a hip hinge movement similar to a sumo deadlift.
 You can also use a barbell if you want.
-Make sure that you have less stress on the lower back and more on your glutes and hams.
+Ensure you have less stress on the lower back and more on your glutes and hams.
 Your lower back should not be the prime mover.

 10. Paused Sumo Leg Press

-This exercise will target the vastus lateralis and other leg muscles in a similar way to sumo deadlifts.
+This exercise will target the vastus lateralis and other leg muscles, similar to sumo deadlifts.
 So try this next time you lie on the leg press machine.

 Targeted muscles – Glutes, hamstrings, and quads